julien-muke/bedrock-chatbot/README.md

 Build a stylish chat interface using pure HTML + CSS + JavaScript — no frameworks, easy to deploy via S3 or Amplify.
 I have a sample that we'll use for this tutorial, feel free to copy and use it for this demo.

+1. Open your code editor (VS Code)
+2. Create an `index.html` file
+3. Copy and paste the code below

 ```html
 <!DOCTYPE html>
 <html lang="en">